Irev-Dev/curated-code-cad/README.md

 <img src="https://raw.githubusercontent.com/Irev-Dev/repo-images/main/images/CURATED-CODE-CAD-BANNER2.jpg">

-You like 3d modeling, but don't like using a GUI.
+You like 3d modelling, but don't like using a GUI.
 Good for you!
-But which modeler do you use??
+But which modeller do you use??
 You'll have to figure that out for yourself, but here are some options.

-## Special meniton
+## Special mention

 ### [OpenScad](http://www.openscad.org/)
 The rest of the packages are in alphabetical order, but OpenScad gets a special mention because it's the OG.
-Many of the projects below were inspired by OpenScad and is the most well know choice.
-If you're new to code-cad this is the safest choice, even if only from a tutorials and content perspective.
+Many of the projects below were inspired by OpenScad and is the most well-known choice.
+If you're new to code-cad this is the safest choice, even if only from tutorials and content perspective.

 ### [OpenCascade](https://github.com/tpaviot/oce)
 It's a c++ library that a number the projects below wrap.